the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 import './App.css';
 ~~~~~~~~

-You have several columns in your Table.
-There are title, author, comments and points columns.
-You can define sort functions whereas each function takes a list and returns a list of items sorted by a specific property.
-Additionally, you will need one default sort function which doesn't sort but only returns the unsorted list.
-That will be your initial state.
+Now we have several columns in Table: title, author, comments and points columns.
+You can define sort functions where each takes a list and returns a list of items sorted by a specific property.
+Additionally, you will need a default sort function that doesn't sort, but returns the unsorted list.
+This will be the initial state.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~